Why India needs more women in the workforce

 India has a tremendous opportunity to harness the full potential of its talent pool.
 Enhancing women’s workforce participation is vital for building a robust, inclusive economy.
 Businesses, policymakers, and society must collaborate to remove barriers, challenge outdated norms, and create an ecosystem where women can thrive professionally.
 The conversation is no longer about why we need more women in the workforce—it’s about how soon we can make it happen.

-This article is authored by Divya Sutar, director, business strategy, Capri Global Capital Ltd.
+This article is authored by Divya S, director, business strategy, Capri Global Capital Ltd.